cppalliance/safe-cpp/lifetimes/draft-lifetimes.md

 Let's consider RAII types with reference semantics.
 An example is `std::lock_guard`, which keeps a reference to a mutex.
 When the `lock_guard` goes out of scope its destructor calls `unlock` on the mutex.
 This is a challenge for safe references, because safe reference data members aren't supported.
 Normally those would require lifetime parameters on the containing class.

+Robust support for user-defined types with reference data members isn't just a convenience in a safe C++ system.
+It's a necessary part of _interior mutability_, the core design pattern for implementing shared ownership of mutable state (think safe versions of `shared_ptr`).

 What are some options for RAII reference semantics?

 * Coroutines.
 This is the Hylo strategy.
 The ramp function locks a mutex and returns a safe reference to the data within.
 The continuation unlocks the mutex.
 The reference to the mutex is kept in the coroutine frame.
 But this still reduces to supporting structs with reference data members.
 In this case it's not a user-defined type, but a compiler-defined coroutine frame.
 I feel that the coroutine solution is an unidiomatic fit for C++ for several reasons: static allocation of the coroutine frame requires exposing the definition of the coroutine to the caller, which breaks C++'s approach to modularity; the continuation is called immediately after the last use of the yielded reference, which runs counter to expectation that cleanup runs at the end of the enclosing scope; and since the continuation is called implicitly, there's nothing textual on the caller side to indicate an unlock.